Stefan Mauk: N.E.C.

 On 19 July 2016, Mauk signed a three-year contract at NEC in the Dutch Eredivisie.
 He made his competitive debut for the side in August 2016 against PEC Zwolle, but was substituted off at halftime in a 1–1 draw.
 Mauk subsequently fell out of favour at NEC, leading to reports that he would be loaned out in January 2017.
 No move eventuated, and Mauk remained at the club in May 2017, but still yet to add to his early-season appearance, when manager Peter Hyballa was sacked.
 Mauk finished the season with three appearances in all competitions as NEC were relegated to the Eerste Divisie, after which Mauk declared his intention to find a new club, citing that he wanted to play more regularly and in a different league.

 Loan to Melbourne City

 Mauk returned to Australia on a season-long loan deal, linking with former club Melbourne City for the 2017–18 season.

 Brisbane Roar

 On 28 May 2018, Mauk joined Brisbane Roar on a four-year deal from NEC.

 Adelaide United

 On 30 January 2020, Mauk left Brisbane Roar to rejoin Adelaide United.
 He was announced as the club's new captain on 1 December 2020, becoming the fifth South Australian player in the club's history to take on this role.

 Fagiano Okayama

 On 22 February 2022, following a long and impressive spell in A-League, he was announced officially by J2 League club Fagiano Okayama, joining in a complete transfer from Adelaide United.

+Adelaide United

+On 2 February 2024, Stefan returned to Adelaide United on a free transfer until the 26/27 season.

+On 31 February 2025, Stefan departed the club on a one-year loan deal with an option to buy.